|« PreviousNext »|

 puppy.jpg, the correct URI is

-A different Region endpoint than where the bucket resides, for example,
+An endpoint for a region different from the one where the bucket resides, for example,